This version was launched in late 2021. The former 2019/20 version is also available as an alternative until mid-2022.

 - facilitators to ensure consistency of delivery of the workshop.

-Delivery of the Loves-Me-Not workshop includes a workshop manual, workshop resources (print resources used during the workshop), and a PowerPoint presentation (used during the workshop).
-These were last updated in 2018.
+Delivery of the Loves-Me-Not workshop includes a facilitator guide, workshop resources (print resources used during the workshop), and a PowerPoint presentation (used during the workshop).

-- The workshop manual describes the learning intentions and procedures for delivering the one-day Loves-Me-Not workshop across six focus areas.
+- The facilitator guide describes the learning intentions and procedures for delivering the one-day Loves-Me-Not workshop across six focus areas.

 - The workshop resources provides the print resources used during the workshop.